saucelabs/sauce-docs/docs/secure-connections/sauce-connect/quickstart.md

 ## Verify Tunnel Success

-7. To verify that your tunnel is up and running, there are two places you can check: the [command-line interface](/secure-connections/sauce-connect/proxy-tunnels/#command-line-interface) and [**Tunnels** page](/secure-connections/sauce-connect/proxy-tunnels/#tunnels-page).
+7. To verify that your tunnel is up and running, there are two places you can check: the [CLI](/secure-connections/sauce-connect/proxy-tunnels/#command-line-interface) or the [**Tunnels** page](/secure-connections/sauce-connect/proxy-tunnels/#tunnels-page).

 ## Run Local Test

-Try running a Live Cross-Browser or Mobile App local test through your tunnel.
-Sauce Connect is required to run a test on app or website that's on your local machine or behind a firewall.
+Try running a Live local test (either Cross-Browser or Mobile App) through your tunnel.
+Sauce Connect is required to run a test on an app or website located on your local machine or behind a firewall.

 <Tabs
     defaultValue="Web"